TobiEiss/goMiddlewareChain/README.md

 ### Your first API

-Here a simple example with a simple Ping-Pong-Hanlder chained with a JSONResponseHandler (from templates).
+Here a simple example with a simple Ping-Pong-Handler chained with a JSONResponseHandler (from templates).

 ```golang
 package main